scipy/scipy/doc/source/tutorial/stats/kernel_density_estimation.rst

 Multiscale Graph Correlation (MGC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With :func:`~stats.multiscale_graphcorr`, we can test for independence on high dimensional and nonlinear data.
+With :func:`scipy.stats.multiscale_graphcorr`, we can test for independence on high dimensional and nonlinear data.
 Before we start, let's import some useful
 packages:

     >>> import numpy as np